-The basic sound reinforcement components needed for a small church with a contemporary service are [drum roll, please]:
+The basic sound gear components needed for a small church with a contemporary service are:

 - Mixer: 16-24 channel analog mixer with four or more auxiliary sends or a 16-24 channel digital mixer.

 - Cable snake: 16-24 channels with four or more auxiliary returns, 100-150 ft. snake—whatever gets you from the stage to the booth.

 - Two 15-inch three-way powered speakers for front of house (same brand and model line as the subs).

 - One or two 18-inch powered subwoofers (same brand and model line as the mains).

 - One 1/3-octave equalizer for front of house (not needed with a digital mixer).